wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 ![Single Garden Bed](/images/singbed-resized.jpg "Single Garden Bed")

 ![Twin Garden Bed](/images/twinbed-resized.jpg "Twin Garden Bed")

-Firstly I have three raised beds, one 'twin' bed and a single large bed.
+I have three raised beds, one 'twin' bed and a single large bed.
 The twin bed is enclosed using leftover concrete blocks while the large single bed is enclosed with scrap pieces of wood.
-All beds are filled with a layered mixture of dried grass, branches and leaves, potting mix, compost and topped off with dried grass as a mulch.
+All beds are filled with a layered mixture of dried grass, branches and leaves, soil mix, compost and topped off with dried grass as a mulch.

 ### Compost Space